gophercoders/website/content/lessons/KS2/lower/repetition.md

 Most programs are made up of repetition and selection statements.

 ### But why?
-So if thats why repetition is why is it useful?
+So if that's what repetition is, why is it useful?
 Well repetition makes the program both shorter - so less typing - and easier to understand.
-If you use repetition it will make your program logic clearer much clearer.
+If you use repetition it will make your program logic much clearer.
 Both for you and for anyone else who reads your program.
 Repetition also means that the program more closely resembles the algorithms that it might use.
 Some algorithms are described in terms of doing things over and over again.